Farmworker led. Community powered.

 Our History

-The Alliance for Fair Food was born to stand with farmworkers confronting abusive conditions and sub-poverty wages in Florida's tomato fields.
+The Campaign for Fair Food was born to stand with farmworkers confronting abusive conditions and sub-poverty wages in Florida's tomato fields.

 For decades, Florida farmworkers faced human rights abuses, including systematic wage theft, sexual harassment, health and safety violations, and in the most extreme cases, modern day slavery.
 In 1993, farmworkers in Immokalee, FL from Mexico, Guatemala and Haiti united and began organizing to change this reality.
 They would later become the Coalition of Immokalee Workers (CIW).
 After a decade of gridlock struggle with Florida growers throughout the 90s, the CIW identified that the root of their exploitation actually lay in the increasing degree of consolidation in the retail food industry: Multi-billion dollar brands were leveraging their unparalleled purchasing power to demand ever-lower prices from growers, which in turn created a downward pressure that perpetuated farmworkers’ poverty and abusive conditions.